-Waldenstrom macroglobulinemia (WM) is often found when a person goes to see their doctor because they have some of the signs and symptoms listed below or because they just don’t feel well and go in for a checkup.
+Waldenstrom macroglobulinemia (WM) is often found when a person goes to see their doctor because of symptoms they are having, or because they just don’t feel well and go in for a checkup.
 Sometimes it’s found in people without symptoms when they have blood tests done for some other reason.

 If signs or symptoms suggest that a person might have WM, exams and tests will be done to be sure.
 The most important ones will look for abnormal proteins in the blood and abnormal cells in the bone marrow.

 This document is about WM, but it will sometimes discuss ways to diagnose non-Hodgkin lymphoma (NHL).
 This is because WM is a type of lymphoma.
 Like other lymphomas, WM can invade the bone marrow, lymph nodes, and other organs.